ConorFWild/pandda_2_gemmi/README.md

 ## Running PanDDA 2

 PanDDA 2 supports the autobuilding of events and ranking them by autobuildability.
-All one needs to do is ensure that BUSTER is set up in their path (and hence ana_pdbmaps and rhofit) and run PanDDA 2
+All one needs to do is ensure that BUSTER is set up in their path (and hence ana_pdbmaps and rhofit).

 Once you have installed PanDDA 2 in a conda environment, it can be run with autobuilding and automated ground state identification with the following invocation: